mlee-0/Template-Filler/README.md

 ## Features
 * ~~Automatically omits the *s* in instances of *'s* if preceded by a name that ends in *s*.~~

-## Requirements
+## Dependencies
-Written in Python 3.9 on Windows.
+Written in Python 3.9.

 Enter `pip install requirements.txt` in the console to automatically download dependencies.
 * python-docx